Six degrees of freedom: Game controllers

 Six degrees of freedom also refers to movement in video game-play.

-First-person shooter (FPS) games generally provide five degrees of freedom: forwards/backwards, slide left/right, up/down (jump/crouch/lie), yaw (turn left/right), and pitch (look up/down).
-If the game allows leaning control, then some consider it a sixth DOF; however, this may not be completely accurate, as a lean is a limited partial rotation.
-Earlier first-person games such as Wolfenstein 3D and Doom also lacked pitch rotation, and were only able to offer four degrees of freedom.
+First-person shooter (FPS) games generally provide five degrees of freedom: forwards/backwards, left/right (strafe), up/down (jump/crouch/prone), yaw (turn left/right), and pitch (look up/down).
+Some FPS games have leaning control, a partial roll rotation at a set angle for peaking one's gun beside the edge of a wall.
+Some consider leaning a sixth DOF.
+Earlier first-person games such as Wolfenstein 3D and Doom lacked pitch rotation, offering only 4 degrees of freedom.

 The term 6DOF has sometimes been used to describe games which allow freedom of movement, but do not necessarily meet the full 6DOF criteria.
 For example, Dead Space 2, and to a lesser extent, Homeworld and Zone Of The Enders allow freedom of movement.

 Some examples of true 6DOF games, which allow independent control of all three movement axes and all three rotational axes, include Elite Dangerous, Shattered Horizon, the Descent franchise, the Everspace franchise, Retrovirus, Miner Wars, Space Engineers, Forsaken and Overload (from the same creators of Descent).
 The space MMO Vendetta Online also features 6 degrees of freedom.

-Motion tracking hardware devices such as TrackIR and software-based apps like Eyeware Beam are used for 6DOF head tracking.
+Motion tracking devices such as TrackIR are used for 6DOF head tracking.
 This device often finds its places in flight simulators and other vehicle simulators that require looking around the cockpit to locate enemies or simply avoiding accidents in-game.

 The acronym 3DOF, meaning movement in the three dimensions but not rotation, is sometimes encountered.

 The Razer Hydra, a motion controller for PC, tracks position and rotation of two wired nunchucks, providing six degrees of freedom on each hand.

 The SpaceOrb 360 is a 6DOF computer input device released in 1996 originally manufactured and sold by the SpaceTec IMC company (first bought by Labtec, which itself was later bought by Logitech).
 They now offer the 3Dconnexion range of 6DOF controllers, primarily targeting the professional CAD industry.

 The controllers sold with HTC VIVE provide 6DOF information by the lighthouse, which adopts Time of Flight (TOF) technology to determine the position of controllers.